floledermann/stimsrv/README.md

       message: "Press 'Continue' when you are ready to start the experiment" }),

-    // Task that shows Sloan letters and offers buttons for response sloan({
+    // task that shows Sloan letters and offers corresponding buttons for response sloan({
       backgroundIntensity: 1,      // white background
       foregroundIntensity: 0,      // black foreground
-      size:                        // size will be changed using the staircase method with 5 reversals staircase({
+      size:                        // size will be changed using a staircase method staircase({
-          startValue: "5mm",
+          startValue: "5mm",       // dimension specified in real-world units!
           stepSize: 1.2,
           stepType: "multiply",
           minReversals: 5
       }),
-      // add the resulting logMAR score to the context
+      // at the end of the task, add the resulting logMAR score to the context
-      nextContext: trials => ({logMAR: sloan.logMAR(trials)})
+      nextContext: taskResults => ({logMAR: sloan.logMAR(taskResults)})
     }),

     pause({